Breed Tips

 Adoption: $1200 – $2500

-While we are talking about purebreds here, a German Shepherd - Rottweiler mix price would be around $500-$1000.
+While we are talking about purebreds here, a German Shepherd - Rottweiler mix would be around $500-$1000.
 And if you want to buy a Rottweiler puppy under $500, then adoption is a great way to go about it.
 There are several rescue shelters available in the US that can offer you a Rottweiler for as low as $100-$300.
-Rescues are where they shelter abandoned dogs.
-This doesn’t mean that their quality and health will be compromised.
-Rescues do take very good care of all the pups that are with them.
-An adult Rottweiler dog would be available for even lesser than this.
-Plus, you get to feel good about the fact that you gave an abandoned dog a new home.
+Rescues are where abandoned dogs are cared for until they are adopted into a new home.
+This doesn’t mean that their quality or health will be compromised.
+Rescues make extensive efforts to take very good care of all the pups that stay with them.
+If you choose to adopt an adult Rottweiler you can expect to pay even less than the $100 - $300 estimate.
+Plus, you get to feel good about the fact that you've given an abandoned dog a new home.

 Monthly costs for a Rottweiler